scrambleegg7/SelfCar/CarND-Traffic-Sign-Classifier-Project/writeup_final.md

 ![alt text][signboard]

-### Design and Test a Model Architecture
+# 2. Design and Test a Model Architecture

+## Preprocessing
-#### 1. GrayScale Preprocess
+### 2.1.
+GrayScale Preprocess
-First of all, I have converted all colored images to gray scale using cv2 YCrBr method.
-The reason why I have choosed gray scape as first step is that I need to get rid out of any unnecessary colored cordination data and shrink dimention to 1, moreover to strength siginificant features of each images.
+First of all, I have converted all colored images to gray scale using opencv YCrBr methodology.
+The reason why I have choosed to change gray scale is that I need to get rid out of any unnecessary colored cordination data and shrink dimention to 1, moreover to strength siginificant features of each images.
+In special I have selected Y channel to feature Luminance component as described following brief explanation.

 The below images are my random sample gray images.